ali55on/fileurlsplit/README.md

 **file_url**: It is an **optional** parameter of type "**str**".
-It is the only parameter of this class, and takes as an argument, a string that represents the url of a file.
+It is the only parameter of this class, and takes as an argument, a string that represents the URL of a file.

 If the URL contains backslashes '\\', it must be escaped or passed as a raw string, like: r'c:\path', 'c:\\\path'

-Also accepts URL string as a UrlEncode.
+Also accepts string as a UrlEncode.

 ```Python console
 >>> file_url = FileUrlSplit(file_url='file:///home/user/photo.png')